 In 1996, Michael won his first Senior Men’s black belt fighting tournament and held the top spot at the black belt level locally for the next six years.

 In 1999, Michael took a bronze medal at the Ontario provincial open in Hamilton, Ontario.
-This marked the beginning of his training with Goju Ryu black belt, 6 x world sport karate champion and coach of the WKA national team, Mr. Jim Flood.
+This marked the beginning of his training with Goju Ryu black belt, 6 x world sport karate champion, and coach of the WKA national team, Mr. Jim Flood.
 Mr. Flood has worked with the Foley family on many occasions in both Ontario and Newfoundland and is a key figure in introducing modern day sport karate to the far east coast of Canada.

 Competing in open karate tournaments for ten years eventually led Michael into competitive kickboxing in 1998.
 The following winter, he began training with professional world kickboxing champion and coach of the Canadian amateur team, Muzammal Nawaz.
 Mr. Nawaz helped facilitate Michael’s move from karate into competitive kickboxing and provided him with many competition opportunities.
 In December 2000, Michael and his brother Jason made the Canadian national kickboxing team by winning at the Canada Cup national team qualifiers.
-They then travelled to Greece in May 2001 to compete at the WPKA world championships.
+They then traveled to Greece in May 2001 to compete at the WPKA world championships.
 Michael took a gold medal in the continuous kickboxing division and a silver in the semi-contact division.

 Michael traveled for the next few years competing in parts of Canada, the United States, Europe and Africa with the Canadian team within different sanctioning organizations such as the WKA, WPKA, KICK-USA and WAKO.
 In that time, Michael won several major events including two gold medals at the 2001 KICK-USA North American championships as well as his second national gold medal at the 2002 WKA national championships.

 In 2005, Michael was introduced to Brazilian Jiu Jitsu by his friend, Tom Dunne.
 Tom was the Newfoundland affiliate of the Renzo Gracie Brazilian Jiu Jitsu association.
 Tom is a black belt in Kenpo Karate under Michael’s father and helped grow Brazilian Jiu Jitsu in Clarenville while also running a gym in St. John’s.
 When Tom shut down his St. John’s school to focus his efforts in Clarenville, he sent his students to train at Michael’s gym.
 Between Michael and Tom’s senior grappling students, the first Jiu Jitsu training sessions began at Michael Foley’s Academy.
-At first, it was a loose group of kickboxers wanting to keep jiu jitsu training in their weekly training schedule.
+At first, it was a loose group of kickboxers wanting to keep jiu jitsu in their weekly training schedule.
 This quickly snowballed with more and more karate and kickboxing students wanting to participate.
 With the Jiu Jitsu group growing, the need for direction became necessary.
-In 2007, Michael had the chance to meet Professor Pedro Sauer, the world renowned teacher of Gracie Jiu Jitsu.
-Michael began a regular travelling cycle back and forth between Professor Sauer’s home academy in Virginia, USA and their home in Newfoundland, Canada while, also bringing Professor Sauer and his black belts in for training seminars.
-The Foley brothers also took the opportunity to travel to Rio De Janeiro, Brazil to train with Professor Sauer at several famous Jiu Jitsu academies including the world famous Gracie Humaita Academy in 2009.
+In 2007, Michael had the chance to train with Professor Pedro Sauer, the world renowned teacher of Gracie Jiu Jitsu.
+Michael began a regular traveling cycle back and forth between Professor Sauer’s home academy in Virginia, USA and their home in Newfoundland, Canada while, also bringing Professor Sauer and his black belts in for training seminars.
+The Foley brothers also took the opportunity to travel to Rio De Janeiro, Brazil to train at several famous Jiu Jitsu academies including the world famous Gracie Humaita Academy in 2009.

 Between 2006-2007, Michael co-founded the Newfoundland & Labrador Council of Amateur Sport Kickboxing (now known as Kickboxing Newfoundland & Labrador) and lobbied for the legalization of amateur sport kickboxing in the province.
 In a lengthy process that ended in 2007, the sport of kickboxing was made legal.
 This paved the way for Michael winning the main event in this provinces first ever kickboxing tournament that June.